Going green isn’t just a trend.

-Seek out caterers that provide “farm to table” options.
+Seek out caterers that provide “farm-to-table” options.
 Not only are you supporting local producers, but the less distance the food has to be transported in order to make it to your event, the better for the environment.
 If that’s not a realistic option for your event, seek out organic produce from certified sources.
 This produce is farmed using sustainable methods that respect the long-term health and wellness of the soil and waterways.

-Another less labour intensive option for planners is to find caterers that have been certified and proven to use sustainable methods.
+Another less labor-intensive option for planners is to find caterers that have been certified and proven to use sustainable methods.
 This takes the extra research and responsibility of finding and sourcing the food at your event off the planner’s plate, so to speak.
 With that said, make sure this isn’t just “green theatre” and that the certifications of your catering service are actually substantive rather than just for show.

-Ask for delegates’ dietary requirements in advance, get a clear picture on final attendee numbers, and opt for plated menus instead of buffets.
+Ask for delegates’ dietary requirements in advance, get a clear picture of final attendee numbers, and opt for plated menus instead of buffets.
 In a post-pandemic world, we’ve also come to realize that plated menus are a better option for health and hygiene reasons as well.
 A win for sustainability and a win for health and safety!

 14. Provide more vegan and vegetarian options

 According to research from the University of British Columbia, the impact of meat production includes but is “not limited to the pollution of the atmosphere through fossil fuel usage, methane produced by animals, land degradation, water consumption and the clearing of forests to make way for grazing pastures.“ This is why offering more vegetarian or vegan options is a great way to decrease your event’s carbon footprint.
 Plus, it’s good for everyone’s health to get in a few more greens as often as possible!